PuranjoyPatra/Learning-React/README.md

 ### Memoization
 => `useCallback` , `useMemo` and memo() through these memoized the code base to not render a component for everytime.

-keep updating ...
+## forwardRef & useImperativeHandle
+=> use reference from parent (here App component ) to child component (AddVideo component)

+useImperativeHandle is used when it need to limit some access or rename the default DOM api function

+## useLayoutEffect
+=> version of `useEffect`. it fires before browser repaint screen. but pitfall is that `useLayoutEffect` can hurt performance.

+it is used for measurement of layout (height, width etc.) or design purpose before rendering the components. keep updating ...